rseanhall/sdk-api/sdk-api-src/content/processenv/nf-processenv-freeenvironmentstringsa.md

 For an example, see [Changing Environment Variables](/windows/win32/procthread/changing-environment-variables).

 > [!NOTE]
-> The processenv.h header defines FreeEnvironmentStrings as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The processenv.h header defines FreeEnvironmentStrings as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also